Dre Campbell Farm

 Harvesting

 Wait until two years after planting before harvesting.
 Never pick any rhubarb in its first year of growth.
-Let them grow and mature first.
+Let it grow and mature first.

 Once the stalks are at least 10 inches long, pull them away from the plant with your hands.
 But do not harvest all the stalks at once.

-You may use the fleshy stalks in a variety of dishes, including salads, desserts, and dinners.
+You may use the fleshy stalks in various dishes, including salads, desserts, and dinners.

 Where to Buy Seeds